15 Best grant Writing Tips

 • Learn from others: Look into who has been awarded the grant you are applying to in previous years.
 Acquiring first-hand knowledge and experience from a peer who has successfully been through the process is an asset.
 Reading a copy of a successful proposal can also be extremely helpful.
 The Research Office, in the Office of Academic Development, has copies of successful proposals available for you to review.

 • Grant Review Panels: If at all possible, try to serve on a grant proposal review panel.
 Many academic institutions have internal review panels that review all applications and approve them prior to sending them on to the Governmental Agency.
 Serving on such a panel will give you, as the researcher, an understanding of the institution’s process and expectations.
-In addition, some of your colleagues have been on these panels – the Research Coordinator can put you in touch with someone in your field.
+In addition, some of your colleagues have been on these panels – the research officer can put you in touch with someone in your field.

 • Be Concise: Pay attention to prose!
 Avoid rhetoric, jargon, hedge words (might be, potentially, could be) and hyperbole.
 If you can, illustrate with real examples.
 When tempted to cram the application with information, comprehensiveness and more detailed nuances (all of which demonstrate scholarship, track record, implications of research), pay attention to whether it is detracting from the legibility of the application.